Category: General Questions

 Under the ruling, same-sex couples will be treated as married for all federal tax purposes, including income and gift and estate taxes.
 The ruling applies to all federal tax provisions where marriage is a factor, including filing status, claiming personal and dependency exemptions, taking the standard deduction, employee benefits, contributing to an IRA and claiming the earned income tax credit or child tax credit.

 Any same-sex marriage legally entered into in one of the 50 states, the District of Columbia, a U.S. territory or a foreign country will be covered by the ruling.
 However, the ruling does not apply to registered domestic partnerships, civil unions or similar formal relationships recognized under state law.

-Individuals who were in same-sex marriages may, but are not required to, file original or amended returns choosing to be treated as married for federal tax purposes for one or more prior tax years still open under the statute of limitations.
+Individuals who were in same-sex marriages may, but are not required to, file original or amended returns choosing to be treated as married for federal tax purposes for the 2012 tax year.

 If you are filing a state return, please click here for more information on filing as a same-sex couple.

 Taxpayers who wish to file a refund claim for income taxes should use Form 1040X, Amended U.S. Individual Income Tax Return.
-If you wish to file an Amended 1040X Return for tax years 2012 and 2013 to change your Filing Status, you may do so with TaxSlayer.
+If you wish to file an Amended 1040X Return for tax years 2013, 2014, 2015 to change your Filing Status, you may do so with TaxSlayer.

 For more information on completing a prior year Amended Return, please Click Here.